September 13, 2021

 September 28, 2020

 A new season is always a great time to begin some new healthy habits.
-During the COVID-19 pandemic this is more important—and a bit more challenging—than ever.
+As we continue to live through the COVID-19 pandemic together, this is more important—and a bit more challenging—than ever.
 Here are some tips to help keep you and your family on track.

 Take Your Workout Outside

 Exercising helps keep your heart and lungs healthy, increases your energy, and promotes mental health.
 When you are active outside, it gives you even more of a health boost.
 Being in bright light during the day helps you sleep better at night, and some studies show that nature helps reduce stress and improves well-being.
-It is safe to engage in outdoor activity, such as walking, hiking, or running if you maintain social distancing.
+COVID-19 and other contagious illnesses are less likely to spread outdoors than indoors, so you can more safely exercise with others outside.